KaterinGorbachev/Art_color_picker/Art_color_picker_Documentation.md

 Heart Button: Saves a color combination to the user's personal collection.

-Origami Button: Generates a shareable link for the selected palette.
+Desk Button: Opens the selected palette on a full screen.